Who are we?

 - Be informed about how it is kept up-to-date.

-- Be informed about how I meet data protection regulations.
+- Be informed about how we meet data protection regulations.

 If you would like to find out what data is held about you and how it is used you have a right of access and can make a subject access request.
-Subject access requests can be made verbally or in writing to me as the Data Controller.
-I will aim to respond to your subject access request within one month of receiving it.
-In certain circumstances I may need extra time to consider your request and it can take up to an extra two months.
-If this is the case I will let you know within one month that it needs more time and why.
-I will always verify the identity of anyone making a subject access request before disclosing any data.
+Subject access requests can be made verbally or in writing to Dr Catherine Lawrence as the Data Protection Officer.
+She will aim to respond to your subject access request within one month of receiving it.
+In certain circumstances she may need extra time to consider your request and it can take up to an extra two months.
+If this is the case, she will let you know within one month that it needs more time and why.
+She will always verify the identity of anyone making a subject access request before disclosing any data.

-I make every effort to meet the highest standards when collecting and using your personal information.
-If you have questions or concerns about how your information is handled, please email me at firstname.lastname@example.org
+We make every effort to meet the highest standards when collecting and using your personal information.
+If you have questions or concerns about how your information is handled, please email Dr Catherine Lawrence, Data Protection Officer, at email@example.com

-If you are not satisfied with the response from me or believe I am not processing your data in accordance with the law you have the right to raise your complaint with the Information Commissioner’s Office (ICO):
+If you are not satisfied with the response from Dr Lawrence or believe that we are not processing your data in accordance with the law you have the right to raise your complaint with the Information Commissioner’s Office (ICO):

 Helpline: 0303 123 1113